Hawk1911/Sudoku-Game-Project/README.md

+# Sudoku Game Project

+Sudoku game written in Python.
+This repository contains the current development version of the project.

+---

 ## 🧩 Gameplay & Controls

 The game is played by selecting a cell on the Sudoku grid and choosing a number from the number panel below.